sergiotaborda/lense-lang-docs/docs/content/tuples.md

 ### Accessing elements

-To acess an element in the tuple you use it like a sequence:
+To access an element in the tuple you use it like a sequence:

 ~~~~brush: lense
 var tuple  = ( 1 , "a", true);